OWASP/owasp-summit-2017/Outcomes/Agile-AppSec/Agile-Practices-for-Security-Teams.md

 ### Outcomes

-A Draft List of Agile Security Practices
+A draft list of agile security practices

 ### Synopsis and Takeaways